Good stuff

 What's the verdict?

 It’s a pretty complete car, the Mercedes GLE.
 It’s done what the Q7 did – get supremely quiet and refined – without getting horrendously ugly in the process.
-Its cabin is all at once as opulent as a Discovery’s, but without infotainment to make you swear with impatience (even if it is a tad overwrought in its functions).
+Its cabin is as opulent as a Discovery’s, but without infotainment to make you swear with impatience (even if it is a tad overwrought in its functions).

 The Rivals